LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 Second, when Bill Joy wrote `vi` (which inspired `vim`), he was using a Lear Siegler ADM-3A terminal, which didn't have individual arrow keys.
 Instead, the arrow keys were placed on the h, j, k, and l keys.
 This keyboard is also the reason for why ~ refers to your home directory in Linux: ~ and Home are on the same key on an ADM-3A terminal.
+[^emacs-gui]: For example, if you are using X forwarding, Emacs can detect the ability to open a GUI for you.
+[^shorter-letter]: Well, the `nw` in `-nw` stands for no window, but Emacs takes it much more dramatically.
+[^violent]: Don't ask why Emacs has such violent terms.
+There's no keyboard-related excuse for that one.